OSGConnect/connectbook/start/software/example-compilation.md

 this file along with our subsequent jobs.
 To learn more, please see [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985).

+Follow the these same steps for creating a tar archive of the xz-5.2.5 library as well.

-To clean up and clear out space in your home directory, we recommend deleting the Samtools source code directory and the installation directory.
+To clean up and clear out space in your home directory, we recommend deleting the Samtools source code directory.

 ### Step 7.
 Use Samtools in our jobs